Convergence of clock processes in random environments and ageing in the p-spin SK model: Introduction and main results

 The remainder of the paper is organised as follows.
-In the next section we prove Theorems \thv(2.theo1) and \thv(main.1).
-In Section 3 we apply our main theorem to the $p$-spin SK model and prove Theorem \thv(t:aging).
+In the next section we prove Theorems~\ref{2.theo1} and~\ref{main.1}.
+In Section~\ref{sec3} we apply our main theorem to the $p$-spin SK model and prove Theorem~\ref{t:aging}.